Categories

 Enclosed in the nose fairing of a Russian Proton rocket, the Zarya Control Module lifted off at 11:40 a.m. local time (1:40 a.m.EST, 9:40 a.m.
 Moscow time) from the Baikonur Cosmodrome on the steppes of the Asian nation of Kazakstan, the first component of an international complex involving five Partner agencies and more than a dozen nations.

-The launch was viewed in person by NASA Administrator Daniel Goldin, Russian Space Agency General-Director Yuri Koptev and other heads of the Partner agencies along with a host of station program officials.
+The launch was viewed in person by NASA Administrator Daniel Goldin, Russian Space Agency General Director Yuri Koptev, and other heads of the Partner agencies along with a host of station program officials.

-After a flawless countdown, the 180-foot (55 meters) long Proton rocket thundered away on a trajectory carrying the Zarya to an initial orbit of about 220 statute miles by 115 statute miles (354 km by 185 km).
+After a flawless countdown, the 180-foot (55-meter) long Proton rocket thundered away on a trajectory carrying the Zarya to an initial orbit of about 220 statute miles by 115 statute miles (354 km by 185 km).
 A little less than 10 minutes after launch, the Proton’s third stage separated from Zarya, triggering a sequence of pre-programmed commands to deploy critical communications and rendezvous antennas.

 Three minutes later, Zarya’s large solar arrays unfurled, enabling the module to convert sunlight into electricity through a wingspan of 80 feet (24 meters).
 Zarya’s docking probe was also extended for its linkup to the Russian Service Module following that component’s launch next summer.